EB1A Visa for Consultants: Turning Your Professional Excellence into Permanent Residency

 For faster processing, consider the Premium Processing option, which guarantees a response within 15 calendar days for an additional fee of $2,805.
 However, carefully weigh whether the upside of a faster decision and potentially faster advanced to the I-485 adjustment of status application merits accepting the higher risk of getting a Request for Evidence.

 Working with an experienced immigration attorney is often the difference between success and failure for EB1A petitions.
+While some consultants offer specialized services to support your application, it is important to note that they are not a law firm and do not provide legal advice.
 Immigration lawyers with expertise in consulting careers can:

 • Assess your eligibility and identify the strongest evidence categories for your application.
 Remember, the goal is to have at least three criteria and a winning story, not to have as many criteria as possible.